EWC-consortium/eudi-wallet-rfcs/ewc-rfc005-issue-legal-person-identification-data.md

 Host: https://identity-provider.gov
 ```

-Query params for the authorisation request are given below:
+Query parameters for the authorisation request are given below:

 <table>
   <tr>